Human mission to Mars: Funding

 Sending humans to Mars will be expensive.
 In 2010, one estimate was roughly US$500 billion, but the actual costs will likely be more.
 Starting in the late 1950s, the early phase of space exploration was conducted as a space race by lone nations, as much to make a political statement as to study the Solar System.
-This proved to be unsustainable, and the current climate is one of international cooperation, with large projects such as the International Space Station and the proposed Lunar Gateway being built and launched by multiple countries.
+This proved to be unsustainable, and the current climate is one of international cooperation, with large projects such as the International Space Station being built and launched by multiple countries.

 Critics argue that the immense cost outweighs the immediate benefits of establishing a human presence on Mars and that funds could be better redirected toward other programs, such as robotic exploration.
 Proponents of human space exploration contend that the symbolism of establishing a presence in space may garner public interest to join the cause and spark global cooperation.
 There are also claims that a long-term investment in space travel is necessary for humanity's survival.

 One factor to reduce the cost of sending humans to Mars may be space tourism.
 Growth in that business and technological developments would bring economies of scale and thus a lower cost of human spaceflight.
 A similar concept can be examined in the history of personal computers: when computers were used only for scientific research, with minor use in big industry, they were big, rare, heavy, and costly.
 When the potential market increased, and they started to become common in businesses and later in homes (in Western and developed countries), the computing power of home devices skyrocketed, and prices plummeted.

 Medical

 Comparison of radiation doses – includes the amount detected on a trip from Earth to Mars by the RAD inside the MSL (2011–2013).
-Vertical axis is in logarithmic scale, so the dose over a Mars year is about 15 times the U.S. Department of Energy (DOE) limit, not less than twice, as a quick glance might suggest.
+Vertical axis is in logarithmic scale, so the dose over a Mars year is about 15 times the U.S. Department of Energy limit, not less than twice, as a quick glance might suggest.
 The actual dose would depend on factors such as spacecraft design and natural events such as solar flares.

 Several key physical challenges exist for human missions to Mars: